vaadin-component-factory/activitymonitor/README.md

 cd demo
 mvn jetty:run

-To see the demo, navigate to http://localhost:8080/
+To see the demo, navigate to http://localhost:8080/.
+Watch your console for the changes to the client's status.

 ## Release notes